 Famous Female Freedom Fighters

-This year India completes its diamond jubilee i.e. 75th Independence.
-We are going to celebrate as ‘Azadi ka Amrit Mahotsav’ and it will not be complete without highlighting the contribution of Women freedom fighters.
-Women’s participation in freedom struggle comes with struggle, courage and spirit.
+As India is all set to celebrate its 76th Independence Day, the ‘Azadi ka Amrit Mahotsav’ will come to an end.
+However, the celebration of our Independence is not complete without highlighting the contribution of Women freedom fighters.
+Women’s participation in the freedom struggle comes with struggle, courage and spirit.
 Female fighters who joined the national movement came from a different part of Society.
 From 1817, Women’s participation in every freedom movement with patriotism.

 Women Freedom Fighters Slogan

-Here we are explaining women freedom fighters slogans which will reminds us their spirit, passion about India Independence.
+Here we are explaining women freedom fighters’ slogans which will remind us their spirit, and passion for India’s Independence.

 - Vijaya Lakshmi Pandit,

 “Freedom is not for the timid.”

 “Freedom comes in three forms.
 The first is political emancipation from the conqueror, the second is economic [emancipation] and the third is social… India has only achieved the first.”

 - Sarojini Naidu,